jmcgill/cuter/slides/directions.markdown

 ### Directions

-The Maps API also provides access to Google's directions servers through the `DirectionsService`.
-Directions can be found between two or more locations in either address format or Lat/Lng coordinates.
+The Maps API also provides access to Google's directions finder through {DirectionsService}.
+Directions can be found between two or more locations in either address format or lat/long coordinates.

 Requests for directions are similar to geocoding.
-Once the directions result is returned, however, it can be displayed on the map using the `DirectionsRenderer`.
-The renderer can also display directions in list form.
+Once the directions result is returned, it can be displayed on the map using {DirectionsRenderer}.
+Additionally, {DirectionsRenderer} can also display directions in list form.

 Try modifying the code to make the drive through Canberra a stopover.
-You can also make the directions editable by {DirectionsRendererOptions}dragging.
+You can also make the directions editable by {DirectionsRendererOptions} dragging.

 ### Code
 function initialize() {